UmutDeniz26/Converting-frames-to-arduino-IDE/README.md

 4 - ) Paste these to https://www.gillmeister-software.com/online-tools/text/remove-line-breaks.aspx ("Keep empty lines" should be unchecked).

-5 - ) Copy the result and paste into excelToCodeStep1.Then, execute.
+5 - ) Copy the result and paste into excelToCode.Then, execute.

 6 - ) Finally,copy the output and paste (like i did in "demoLedEffect.ino") to arduino IDE.